 5. Glenwood Springs

-Palisade is located in Colorado’s wine country and is a perfect destination for an adorable and romantic long weekend trip from Denver.
+Palisade is located in Colorado’s wine country and is a perfect destination for a fun and romantic long weekend trip from Denver.
 The small town of Palisade is full of wineries both big and small and is also known for its delicious peaches!

 If you’re looking for more of an adventure-filled weekend, the Palisade Plunge mountain bike trail drops riders over 30 miles and 7,500 feet from Mesa Top to town.
 It’s a big, backcountry ride, so be sure you’re prepared if this is on your adventure list.